UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ```

 In this chapter, we will walk through a full analysis of a data set relating to
-languages spoken at home by Canadian residents.
+languages spoken at home by Canadian residents ({numref}`canadamap`).
 Many Indigenous peoples exist in Canada
 with their own cultures and languages; these languages are often unique to Canada and not spoken
 anywhere else in the world {cite:p}`statcan2018mothertongue`.
 Sadly, colonization has
 led to the loss of many of these languages.
 For instance, generations of